Turbulent and Multiphase Flows

 During the final descent of a powered space exploration vehicle onto the landing site, the high-speed plume interacting with the surface can significantly alter the local topography and create dense clouds and sheets of eroded material.
 Mission risks associated to plume-surface interactions (PSI) vary widely with thruster, atmosphere, and surface properties, all playing critical roles on surface erosion, crater formation, regolith entrainment and ejecta dynamics.
 Advancing our understanding of plume surface interactions and developing models that capture the leading physics is essential for future space exploration missions.

-Our group at UIUC has developed a subscale PSI vacuum chamber facility that allows reproducing many of the non-dimensional parameters relevant to Lunar and Martian landings.
-It consists of a Mach 5 thruster in a vacuum environment that impinges on substrates such as instrumented flat plates and granular media surfaces.
-The experimental conditions can be easily adjusted to cover a wide envelope of flow, granular and erosion non-dimensional parameters.
-Non-intrusive characterization of flow, ejecta dynamics and cratering is achieved by combining multiple diagnostics such as high-speed Schlieren, Nitric Oxide Planar Laser Induced Fluorescence, surface pressure sensors, planar particle-tracking velocimetry, high-speed imaging with volumetric illumination, 3D photogrammetry and lastly a novel millimeter wave interferometric technique that enables ejecta concentration measurements in optically opaque particle-fluid mixtures.
-Qualitative and quantitative data from these experiments enables phenomenological understanding of PSI, development of semi-empirical models and validation of computational tools.
+Under expanded jets, with Mach numbers between 1 and 5, impinging on solid and granular substrates are studied.
+The experimental conditions can be easily adjusted to cover a wide envelope of flow, granular and erosion parameters.
+Non-intrusive characterization of flow, ejecta dynamics and cratering is achieved by combining multiple diagnostics such as high-speed Schlieren, Nitric Oxide Planar Laser Induced Fluorescence, surface pressure sensors, planar particle-tracking velocimetry, high-speed imaging with volumetric illumination, 3D photogrammetry, and millimeter wave interferometry.
+These experiments enable phenomenological understanding of PSI, development of semi-empirical models and validation of computational tools.

 Collaborators: Gregory Elliott, Joshua Rovey, Fabien Evrard, Jesse Capecelatro